 Let’s get everyone on board

-An Evergreen Life customer spoke to us about this disappointing experience with his GP practice when seeking access to his data.
+An Evergreen Life user spoke to us about this disappointing experience with his GP practice when seeking access to his data.
 Here’s what he had to say:

 “Having booked to see my doctor through GP online services to discuss a blood test result, I was found to have a high iron count.
 Wanting to ensure that this test wasn’t an anomaly it was suggested I book in a second test.
 I booked to see the same GP online, which was great as I had consistency and he was aware of my case.